Albert Edward Martin

-Albert Edward Martin (1876 – 26 July 1936) was an English merchant and Liberal Party, later Conservative politician.
+Albert Edward Martin (13 December 1876 – 26 July 1936) was an English merchant and Liberal Party, later Conservative politician.

 Date of birth

 According to the source, Leigh Rayment's Peerage Page, Martin was born in 1875 but Who was Who gives his date of birth as 1876.
 According to the brief obituary in The Times newspaper, Martin was aged 59 years when he died, which supports the report of his date of birth as 1876.
+Martin was born on 13 December 1876 at the Falmouth House pub, in Maryland Road, Stratford, Essex.
+He was baptised at St Dunstans and All Saints church, Stepney, Middlesex, on 4 February 1876.

 Family

 Martin married Edith Savory in 1909 and they had a son and two daughters.
+His father was William Martin (1826-1887) who was a licensed victualler and his mother was Elizabeth Ann Martin (nee Harvey) (1851-1913).

 Career

 Martin was a successful merchant.
 He was head of a firm in Southend-on-Sea in Essex.
 He was also a member of the Territorial Army, rising to the rank of Honorary Colonel of the 52nd Anti-Aircraft Brigade, (T.A) and he was responsible for raising the 156th Battery.
 Martin also served as a Justice of the Peace.

 Politics

 Parliamentary candidate, 1918

 Martin was selected as Liberal candidate for Romford in Essex to fight the 1918 general election in succession to the sitting Liberal MP, Sir John Bethell who had transferred to the nearby seat of East Ham North.
 Both Martin and Bethell were awarded the Coalition coupon for the election and both were returned.
 In Romford, Martin faced a Labour opponent and one from the left-wing National Socialist Party.
 In the absence of a Conservative, with the Labour vote split and with the endorsement of the coupon, Martin won the seat comfortably with a majority of 5,256 votes.